-In 2017 the choir celebrated its 70th anniversary with two performances of the ‘Weihnachtsoratorium’ by Bach.
+2017 was a year of celebration.
+The choir celebrated its 70th anniversary then, crowning that anniversary year with two performances of Bach’s Christmas Oratorio.

 In 2018, the choir sang in Cologne, and performed the memorial mass in Brussels following the death of King Baudouin, then 25 years ago.